-“I’ve known Brian Salt for over 50 years and for the past 25, as the founder and guiding light of Salthaven, my friend has never drawn a salary, despite 18- hour workdays.
-My wife Carlyn and I get tremendous satisfaction from knowing our contributions to Salthaven not only helps fund the treatment of sick and injured wildlife, but also increases public awareness of their lives and challenges.”
+“It has been my pleasure to call Brian Salt my friend for more than 50 years.
+For the past 25, as the founder and guiding light of Salthaven, Brian has never drawn a salary despite frequent 18- hour workdays.
+My wife Carlyn and I get tremendous satisfaction from knowing our contributions to Salthaven not only help fund the treatment of sick and injured wildlife, but also help increase public awareness of their lives and challenges.”
 Jim ChapmanRead more

 Salthaven is volunteer operated and relies upon donations of funding and supplies to help local wildlife.Read more

 After pumping his lengthy wings, the yellow-eyed great horned owl rose into the sky before gracefully landing on a cement hydro pole overlooking a westbound MTO truck weigh station.

 It’s been a long journey for Hooty, the rescued owl who was released into a wooded area near Putnam Road and Highway 401 on Wednesday by Amber Marshall, the star of the CBC television series “Heartland.”

 Marshall is a part-time London resident and Iongtime volunteer at the Salthaven ehabilitation and Education Centre that had been Hooty’s temporary home for several weeks.

 “1 have a huge passion for animals,” Marshall said.
 “1 love owls.”

 It is believed Hooty may be very familiar with the woodlot located directly behind the highway location where he was hit by a pickup truck on Friday, Nov.
 6. Hooty made headlines when it was discovered he had survived more than eight hours of being trapped in a truck grill and over 200 kilo-metres of high speeds as the truck owner sped to Sarnia.